opensamba/passmenuplus/README.md

 passmenu-otp
 ============

-A simple extension of [passmenu][passmenu] friendly to one-time passwords (OTP), often used in two-factor authentication (2FA).
+A simple extension of [passmenu][passmenu] friendly to Wayland desktop and supporting pass otp extention often used in two-factor authentication (2FA).

 ## What is this?

-[pass][pass] is a minimalistic password manager, which became known thanks to its incredible versatility and abundance of extension points.
+[pass](https://www.passwordstore.org/) is a minimalistic password manager, which became known thanks to its incredible versatility and abundance of extension points.

-One tool which makes _pass_ extremely convenient for everyday use is [passmenu][passmenu] -- a shell script, which utilizes _dmenu_ to offer user interactive list of available passwords.
-Having selected a specific password, user can copy it to clipboard temporarily, or use _xdotool_ to input it into focused text area.
+One tool which makes _pass_ extremely convenient for everyday use is [passmenu](https://git.zx2c4.com/password-store/tree/contrib/dmenu) -- a shell script, which utilizes _dmenu_ to offer user interactive list of available passwords.
+Having selected a specific password, user can copy it to clipboard temporarily, or use any tool to input it into focused text area.

 Among others, _pass_ can also be used to manage one-time passwords (OTP),